UltraEngine/Documentation/CPP/DownloadFile.md

 # DownloadFile
-This function downloads a file from a web server and saves it on the user's hard drive.
+This function downloads a file from a web server and saves it to the user's hard drive.

 ## Syntax
 - bool **DownloadFile**(const [WString](WString.md)& src, const [WString](WString.md)& dest)